How To Vote

 When do I vote?

-You can cast your vote at your local polling station which will be open from 7am-10pm.
+You can cast your vote at your local polling station which will be open from 7am-10pm on polling day.

 Where do I vote?